cbourke/ComputerScienceI/honors/documents/syllabus.md

 Further details are provided in the handouts, but you are highly encouraged to collaborate with any individual and to receive as much help as you desire on the exercises.

-### Attendance

-To ensure participation your attendance **and** engagement in your weekly lab/hack sessions will be graded.
-Each session will be worth 10 points.
-To earn the full 10 points you must:

-  * Attend **both** the lab and hack session for the entire time.
-Do not be more than 5 minutes late.
-  * Put forth a full effort.
-You must work on the lab/hack for that week or for other material in the course; you may not work on other material or remain idle.
-  * You may only leave the lab/hack session early if you have already completed both the lab and hack for that module.

-**Alternative**

-It is understandable that you may not be able to attend every lab/hack session or that your background or approach to this material means you don't need the structured environment that the lab/hack session provides.
-As an alternative, *if you can prove yourself capable* of completing labs and hacks on your own you may choose not to attend the lab/hack session.

-If you attend as outlined above, you get the full 10 points.
-If you choose not to attend, you may still earn the 10 points ***provided*** that you earn at least 75% of the remaining points for each module (Reading/Lab/Hack).
-If you do not attend and you earn less than 75% of the points for the module, you will get a zero for the attendance portion of the module.

 ### Exams